Tsegereda Haile Kifle

 The project has four distinct phases, each with a specific objective.

-Phase 2 - The team aims to develop an intervention to increase community-based detection and engagement in care of children with DD in Ethiopia and Kenya.
+Phase 2 - The team aims to to develop an intervention to increase community-based detection and engagement in care of children with DD in Ethiopia and Kenya.

 Phase 3 - The community-based intervention’s acceptability, feasibility and potential utility will be assessed through a small-scale pilot study.